Datametri Logo

 Traditional market research works via surveys (Stated Preference).
 Hedonic models, however, analyze the actual shelf prices of thousands of products in the field and the features on their packaging (Big Data) using Multiple Linear (OLS) or Lasso Regression.

-The Main Difference: It doesn't ask the consumer anything.
-It solves the market's own dynamics.
+It doesn't ask the consumer anything.
+It resolves the market's own dynamics.
 For instance, it proves via actual sales data as a "Shadow Price" that the term "Organic" or "Glass Packaging" on a product label adds a net value of "+12.50 ₺" to the shelf price.

 Which Questions Does This Analysis Answer?